“Lazy Stomach” article written by a doctor, makes them sound out of touch regarding gastroparesis & patient’s needs.

 So first off, what is a motility?

 Motility is basically another word for movement.
 Movement in your digestive tract is obviously important.
 It’s especially important that these movements are coordinated.
 A lot of digestive problems can be linked to poor motility, such as chronic indigestion, gastroparesis, constipation or diarrhea.
-Continue reading “Review: Iberogast for Irritable Bowel Syndrome (IBS)” »
+Continue reading “Review: Iberogast for Irritable Bowel Syndrome & Gastroparesis” »